SubstructureDek/algodao/README.md

   the DAO and subsequent disbursal of funds; and the modification of the DAO governance rules are not yet implemented.
 * Quorum rules and vote delegation are not yet implemented.
-* Keep meaning to pull in the standard "best practices" contract checks [as defined here](https://github.com/algorand/pyteal-utils/blob/main/pytealutils/transaction/transaction.py) but keep getting distracted by other items; will remove this bullet when I get around to it.
+* I keep meaning to pull in the standard "best practices" contract checks [as defined here](https://github.com/algorand/pyteal-utils/blob/main/pytealutils/transaction/transaction.py) but keep getting distracted by other items; will remove this bullet when I get around to it.
 * Proposal rules are currently only checked and enforced when the DAO attempts to implement a passed proposal.
-They should also be checked and enforced when creating the proposal.
+While this is sufficient for ensuring only valid proposals are implemented, it should also be checked when the Proposal is created to prevent going through the motions of a vote only for it to be rejected at the end by the DAO contract.

 ## Future Work